Welcome to the 2nd installment of our Path to Parenthood series!

 - Frequency: weekly

 - Purpose: prepare for delivery!
 This means to turn the baby, if breech (we like to begin this as early as week 34), to ripen the cervix (starting in week 35), promoting uterine contractions (as early as week 38, depending on your particular circumstances).
 As your due date approaches, we may like to see you more than once a week to help facilitate the labor process, especially if this is your first delivery.

-If you know someone who is pregnant and find this article of interest, please forward to them.
-And if you or someone you know is interested is learning more, contact us to schedule an appointment or receive a free 15-minute consultation!
+If you know someone who is pregnant and finds this article of interest, please forward it to them.
+And if you or someone you know is interested in learning more, contact us to schedule an appointment or receive a free 15-minute consultation!